With the riverfront Queen’s Wharf being unveiled in Brisbane next year, we share everything you need to know about this city-changing development.

 Brisbane has often been cast as the ‘underdog’ when compared to the likes of Sydney and Melbourne.
 However, in recent years, the city has started to shake off that persona and become a real contender for one of the world’s most liveable, culturally diverse and progressive cities bursting with economic activity.

 Our Queen’s Wharf development is part of a new wave of transformation, with more than $15 billion being invested into the city to build major tourism and infrastructure assets that will drive significant domestic and international visitation.
-At some point around 2022 or 2023, we believe international borders will open up again, so we expect to see visitation levels rise around six to 12 months later.
-With Queen’s Wharf Brisbane expected to open from late 2022, we’ll be well-positioned to take advantage of this influx.

 In what ways will Queen’s Wharf embrace Brisbane’s open-air lifestyle?